CZ-NIC/dns-probe/doc/YANGmodule.rst

           description
             "Selection of packets to be stored in PCAP files, in addition to normal Parquet or C-DNS export.";
         }
       }
+      container ip-anonymization {
+        description
+          "Configuration of client IP anonymization in exported data (Parquet or C-DNS).
+           The optional PCAP export does NOT get anonymized!!!";

+        leaf anonymize-ip {
+          type boolean;
+          default "false";
+          description
+            "If this flag is true, client IP addresses in exported data will be anonymized using Crypto-PAn prefix-preserving algorithm.

+             This is a static configuration parameter that is applied only upon restarting the probe.";
+        }

+        leaf encryption {
+          type enumeration {
+            enum aes {
+              description
+                "AES encryption algorithm.";
+            }

+            enum blowfish {
+              description
+                "Blowfish encryption algorithm.";
+            }

+            enum md5 {
+              description
+                "MD5 hash function.";
+            }

+            enum sha1 {
+              description
+                "SHA1 hash function.";
+            }
+          }

+          default "aes";
+          description
+            "Encryption algorithm to be used during anonymization of client IP addresses if enabled.

+             This is a static configuration parameter that is applied only upon restarting the probe.";
+        }

+        leaf key-path {
+          type string;
+          default "key.cryptopant";
+          description
+            "Path (including file's name) to the file with encryption key that is to be used for client IP anonymization if enabled.
+If the file doesn't exist, it is generated by the probe.

+             The key needs to be compatible with the encryption algorithm set in the 'encryption' option above.
+User should generate the key using 'scramble_ips' tool installed by the cryptopANT dependency like this:

+             scramble_ips --newkey --type=<encryption> <key_file>

+             This is a static configuration parameter that is applied only upon restarting the probe.";
+        }
+      }
       container transaction-table {